JoschuaGosda/RobotControl/README.md

-# MiniSegway
+# MiniSegway - An approach to a remotely controllable inverted pendulum

-This is the approach of a remote controlled MiniSegway that stabilises itself from falling over.

 ![alt remote control](https://github.com/JoschuaGosda/RobotControl/blob/master/IMGL9399.jpg)

 ## Getting Started

-This projects consists of an Arduino 101 and an smartphone running Android.
-While the Arduino is responsible for the feedback control and acting as a bluetooth peripheral at the same time, the Android Phone  allows the user to interact with the robot.
+This projects implements a PID control for an inverted pendulum to a miniature segway.
+The control is realised using an Arduino 101 and further additional components (stated below).
+The miniature segway can be remotely controlled via Bluetooth Low Engergy using an Android phone's touchscreen interface.

 Click [here](https://youtu.be/_MlyZ8UsYA4) to see the robot in action.